crowjm/crowjm.github.io/_posts/2015-09-03-first-100-day-reflections.md

 layout: post
 title:  "100 Days Reflections: Part 1"
 date:   2015-09-03
 excerpt: I've learned that if I don't have a clear plan of action, my designs end up all over the place and less successful than designs that I've thought out.
-I'm starting to hone in on that by having one theme that I work off of.
 ---
 I'm almost halfway done with my 100 Days challenge.
 Where has the time gone?!
 I'm more thankful that I'm doing this sort of challenge every day that passes.